 I chose instead to visit the Baldi Hot Springs.
-It was a cooler, misty, gray day (the guy at the hostel’s front desk told me quite seriously that, “It’s raining because it’s a rainforest”), but that wound up being the perfect set-up for a trip to the hot springs.
+It was a cooler, misty, gray day, but that wound up being the perfect set-up for a trip to the hot springs.
 I had the place more or less to myself for the bulk of the time, and the cool drizzle felt great against my heated skin.

-Offering one of the most budget-friendly day pass options ($57 including lunch or dinner), the Baldi hot springs are well-tended, with plenty of space.
+Offering one of the most budget-friendly day pass options, the Baldi hot springs are well-tended, with plenty of space.
 Adventurous adults and those traveling with kids will love the series of waterslides and the dedicated play areas.
 Those looking for a calmer time can still find it, whether on a half-submerged lounger by the swim-up bar, or under a waterfall tucked into the jungle.